 And I most likely missed something regarding the filtering of batadv_neigh_node in the first step.
 The splitted concept between originator and neighboring address was introduced with ELP - something which is not used by B.A.T.M.A.N.
 IV

 Due to this problem, it seems to be more efficient to handle this mapping in userspace (over all entries) instead of doing it in the kernel and start a search for each entry.

-#2 Updated by Sven Eckelmann about 1 month ago
+#2 Updated by Sven Eckelmann 3 months ago

 Here is an example implementation in python3 (with python3-pyroute2):